safe-research/safe-frost/README.md

 **As of writing, signature verification is only ~5500 gas (with the optimizer enabled), which is crazy good!**

+:warning: **Code in this repository is not audited and may contain serious security holes; use at your own risk.** :warning:

 ## Usage

 ### Signing